tapyu/generic-prog-lang-lessons/README.md

 ### Just-in-time (JIT) compiled programming language

-The line between compiled and interpreted languages can sometimes blur, and many modern languages use a combination of compilation and interpretation techniques (e.g., Just-In-Time compilation).

 Generaly, there are two categories of compilation:

 - **Ahead-of-Time (AOT) Compilation**: The entire program is translated into machine code before execution.
 This is common in languages like C, C++, and Fortran.
 - **Just-In-Time (JIT) Compilation**: Some languages, like Julia, Java and C#, use a combination of compilation and interpretation.
 Code is initially compiled into an intermediate bytecode, and a JIT compiler translates the bytecode to machine code at runtime.

+The line between compiled and interpreted languages can sometimes blur, and many modern languages use a combination of compilation and interpretation techniques (e.g., Just-In-Time compilation).
+For instance, Matlab is primarily interpreted, as it executes scripts and commands directly without a separate compilation step.
+However, The MATLAB execution engine, introduced in R2015a, uses JIT compilation to accelerate some parts of the MATLAB code.
+JIT compilation generates native machine level code that is optimized for your MATLAB code and for specific hardware.

 Sources: